sebschlicht/HandballTickerStream/HandballTickerStream.md

 ### TextItem

-The type has to be `text` so the stream item will be considered a simple update message.
+The type of the stream item has to be `text` so it will be considered a simple update message.

     {
         ...